 Message 24 Part A may be used by any AIS station to associate a MMSI with a name.

-Message 24 Part A and Part B should be transmitted once every 6 min by Class B “CS” and Class B “SO” [shipborne mobile] equipment.
+Message 24 Part A and Part B should be transmitted once every 6 min by Class B “CS” and Class B “SO” []station.
 The message consists of two parts.
 Message 24B should be transmitted within 1 min following Message 24A.

 When the parameter value of dimension of ship/reference for position or type of electronic position fixing device is changed, Class B “CS” and Class B “SO” should transmit Message 24B.